mhanauer/CenterstoneRCS/README.md

 itemsOnly = read.csv("itemsOnly.csv", header = TRUE)
 head(itemsOnly)
 ```
-Here I am getting the reliablity by subsetting only the items in the data set (I don't want to include the demographics in the reliability calculation).
-The I use the alpha function which calculates Cronbach's alpha.
+Here I am getting the reliability by subsetting only the items in the data set (I don't want to include the demographics in the reliability calculation).
+Then I use the alpha function which calculates Cronbach's alpha.
 ```{r}
 itemsOnlyAlpha = itemsOnly[c("V33", "V32", "V27", "V31", "V7", "V29", "V4", "V15", "V21", "V35")]
 alpha(itemsOnlyAlpha)
 ```
 Here we are running the CFA.
 We want to create a model that says Recovery Capital equals the following items.
 Once we develop the model we can use it in the cfa function, which does the actual CFA analysis.
-See the paper for explainations of the additional arugements.
+See the paper for explanations of the additional arguments.

-Finally, we want to get a summary of the results so we use the summary function and also ask for additional fit measures
+Finally, we want to get a summary of the results so we use the summary function and also ask for additional fit measures.
 ```{r}
 model1 = 'RCA =~ V33 + V32 + V27 + V31 + V7 + V29 + V4 + V15 + V21 + V35'
 fit1 = cfa(model1, estimator = "MLR", missing = "fiml", std.lv = TRUE, data = itemsOnly)
 summary(fit1, fit.measures = TRUE)
 ```
-Here we are doing the measurement invariance and assess whether the constuct is similar across different demographics.
-First, because there are only three people who did not identifty as male or female we excluded them, because that is enough people to have their group.
+Here we are doing the measurement invariance and assess whether the construct is similar across different demographics.
+First, because there are only three people who did not identify as male or female we excluded them, because that is not enough people to have their own group.
 Then we run the model using the function measurement invariance.
-The only new item here is group and that is where you specifcy the grouping variable.
+The only new item here is group and that is where you specify the grouping variable.
 ```{r}
 #Gender
 itemsOnly$G1..Gender. = ifelse(itemsOnly$G1..Gender. == 3, NA, itemsOnly$G1..Gender.)